 In 1977, George Lucas released Star Wars.
 In 1978, Paramount Pictures announced that Star Trek would be emerging from its own ever-lengthening TV shadow to become a motion picture.
 Released in 1979, Star Trek: The Motion Picture was a critical flop; but it did make money - lots of money.
 The show was still on the road.
 For the second film, the producers famously, and shrewdly, turned back to the original television series for inspiration, returning to the big screen in 1982 with The Wrath of Khan.
-This film was a hit, and the franchise was safe.
+That film was a hit, and the franchise was safe.
 Star Trek III: The Search for Spock (1984), as a direct follow-on from number 2, was fairly easy, but number 3 presented a problem: how to keep the momentum going with a completely new story.
-Once again, the producers turned to the original TV series for inspiration and lighted on its most popular episode, science fiction writer Harlan Ellison's City on the Edge of Forever - a time travel story.
+Once again, the producers turned to the original TV series for inspiration, namely its most popular episode: science fiction writer Harlan Ellison's City on the Edge of Forever - a time travel story.

 The successful concept of mining the past has been used to great effect for J.J.
 Abrams 2009 homage, Star Trek, the 11th movie in the seemingly unstoppable series.
 Back in 1986, Leonard Nimoy's triumph paved the way for William Shatner to direct what would be worst film of the sequence: the lamentable Star Trek V: The Final Frontier (1989).
 But every franchise has its low points; look what happened to Star Wars.